VVsmileyx/MetaGO/README.md

 - Notice

-  The matrix files are the files named 'tuple_union_x' (x=4, 8, 16 ) or 'tuple_union' in the folder you choose in option '-O',which are the results of running the program last time with chooseing 'RAW' in option '-I'., and you should remove or change the path of the following folders: 'filter_sparse_x','single_logical_feature_x','single_numerical_feature_x'(x=4, 8, 16 ) or 'filter_sparse','single_logical_feature','single_numerical_feature'
+  The matrix files are the files named 'tuple_union_x' (x = 1,2,...,k, k is the number you choosed in option '-P') or 'tuple_union' in the folder you choose in option '-O',which are the results of running the program last time with chooseing 'RAW' in option '-I'., and you should remove or change the path of the following folders: 'filter_sparse_x','single_logical_feature_x','single_numerical_feature_x'(x = 1,2,...,k, k is the number you choosed in option '-P' ) or 'filter_sparse','single_logical_feature','single_numerical_feature'

 - Step1: run GOES with choosing 'RAW' in option '-I'
 	*`$ bash GOES.sh -I RAW -F testFiles.txt -N 25 -M 25 -K 10 -m 1 -P 4 -A 0.6 -X 0.1 -L 0.5 -W AUC -O /home/usr/GOES_Result -U -S # Filter with AUC_test `*
 	*`$ bash GOES.sh -I RAW -F testFiles.txt -N 25 -M 25 -K 10 -m 1 -P 4 -C 0.1 -X 0.1 -L 0.5 -W chi2-test -O /home/usr/GOES_Result -U -S # Filter with chi2-test `*

-- Step2: remove or change the path of the following folders:'filter_sparse_x','single_logical_feature_x','single_numerical_feature_x'(x=4, 8, 16) or 'filter_sparse','single_logical_feature','single_numerical_feature'.
+- Step2: remove or change the path of the following folders:'filter_sparse_x','single_logical_feature_x','single_numerical_feature_x'(x = 1,2,...,k, k is the number you choosed in option '-P') or 'filter_sparse','single_logical_feature','single_numerical_feature'.
 	*`$ cd /home/usr/GOES_Result`*
 	*`$ rm -r  filter_sparse* AUC_filtered_down* Chi2_filtered_down* WR_filtered_down* # remove all folders`*
 	*`$ mv filter_sparse* AUC_filtered_down* Chi2_filtered_down* WR_filtered_down* ../ # move all folders to parent directory`*